Cruise embarkation day – top tips for a smooth sail-away

 Rules can vary from cruise line to cruise line, but generally, you will not be allowed clothing irons and steam irons in your cabin.

-Some sports equipment may be allowed, for example, if you are extending your cruise into a land vacation and want to take golf clubs.
+For example, sports equipment may be allowed if you extend your cruise into a land vacation and want to take golf clubs.
 However, the cruise line will store your golf clubs until disembarkation at the end of the cruise.
-Before you travel, you must inform the cruise company if you bring special luggage.

 8. What should we pre-book before we start our cruise